peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 To and from data streams:The CBORObject.Write methods write many kinds of objects to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
 The CBORObject.Read method reads a CBOR object from a data stream.

-To and from other objects:The CBORObject.FromObject methods converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
+To and from other objects:The CBORObject.FromObject method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
 Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object.

 To and from JSON:This class also doubles as a reader and writer of JavaScript Object Notation (JSON).
 The CBORObject.FromJSONString method converts JSON to a CBOR object, and the ToJSONString method converts a CBOR object to a JSON string.